-There are memoirs that people write when they’ve had a great acting career or been president of a large country.
-We read these for their historic/cultural value—for our interest in the subject that is their lives.
-But there’s another kind of memoir that is trying to tell a whole other kind of truth.
-These are more personal stories of dysfunction, addiction, overcoming the odds.
-They take us on alcoholic journeys or into dungeons—into scary families and scarier souls.
-In this workshop, we attempt to uncover this kind of truth; but this isn’t a class in autobiography.
+People who have had a great acting career or been president of a large country write memoirs that we read for their historic/cultural value.
+Our interest is in the story of their lives.
+But there's another kind of memoir—one that is trying to tell another kind of truth.
+These memoirs are more personal stories of dysfunction, addiction, overcoming the odds.
+They take us on alcoholic journeys, into scary families and scarier souls.
+In this workshop, we will attempt to uncover this kind of truth.
+But this isn't a class in autobiography; rather, it is a class in telling a story.
 What differentiates these stories from other tales of grief and woe is that they are, quite simply, well-told.
-It is one thing to have a story to tell.
-It is quite another to know how to tell it.
-In this workshop, we will read these memoirs and attempt to write one of our own.
-We’ll read Jonathan Ames, Mary Karr, Kathryn Harrison, Jeanette Taylor, and Nick Flynn, as well as others.
+We will read memoirs by authors such as Kathryn Harrison, Maxine Hong Kingston, Nick Flynn, and Jeanette Taylor.
+And we will attempt to write one of our own.
 The emphasis will be on how to tell our stories.
-We will work on scenes and scene development.
-The goal is for students to begin to write, or at least to contemplate, a memoir of their own.
+This workshop is only for those with some experience writing creative nonfiction.
+Permission of the instructor is required.